-The time has come to take additional security measures to protect the web environment, Always-On SSL encourages SSL providers, and organizations to make it required component of every web-based service.
-Even government officials, privacy groups insist on Always-On SSL concept because a single data breach can ruin the prestige of the company.
+The time has come to take additional security measures to protect the web environment, Always-On SSL encourages SSL providers, and organizations to make it a required component of every web-based service.
+Even government officials, privacy groups insist on the Always-On SSL concept because a single data breach can ruin the prestige of the company.

 Related Posts :